archipel-network/archipel-core/doc/posix_quick_start_guide.md

 µD3TN needs to be _configured_ to know which DTN nodes are reachable during which time intervals (_contacts_) and with which data rates.
 This configuration occurs at runtime and is not persistent at the moment.
 Thus, after each start you have to re-configure µD3TN.

 Configuration occurs via DTN bundles containing a specific [configuration message format](https://gitlab.com/d3tn/ud3tn/-/blob/master/doc/contacts_data_format.md) destined for the configuration endpoint ID `<µD3TN Node ID>/config`.
-In its default configuration (that can be changed via build flags), for security reasons, µD3TN only accepts such bundles via AAP.
+In its default configuration (that can be changed via build flags), for security reasons, µD3TN only accepts such bundles via the local AAP socket.

 To simplify the configuration process, we provide a Python tool for configuration.
 Make sure you have activated the Python virtual environment or made available the `pyd3tn` and `ud3tn-utils` packages in another way.